shahankhan47/react-project/Professional/2-the-wild-oasis/lessons.md

 -   Example { NavLink } from "react-router-dom.
 -   We can just do `styled(NavLink)` instead of `styled.div`

+Adding default props to the styled component in the following way:

+-   "StyledBUtton = styled.button.attrs({onClick: method})``"

 =======================================================================================================================
 React Icons
 =======================================================================================================================